weakmemory/pwt/ARTIFACT.md

 # Artifact 56 for Evaluation for POPL'22

-There are two artefacts for this work, the Coq formalisation and the tool PwTer.
+There are two artifacts for this work, the Coq formalization and the tool PwTer.
 Each is described in turn.

 #### Quick links
 - Browse the development at GitHub: [online](https://github.com/weakmemory/pwt)